ClickCease

 The employee worked for the respondent company from December 2023 until being summarily dismissed in April 2024.
 The employer said it dismissed him because of his behaviour at the workplace on 18 April 2024.
 The employee alleged he was unjustifiably dismissed and raised a personal grievance.

-How the Authority assessed justification
+How the ERA assessed justification

 The Authority applied the standard test of justification (Employment Relations Act 2000, section 103A): what a fair and reasonable employer could have done in all the circumstances.
 In practical terms, that includes whether the employer investigated the concerns, raised them with the employee, gave a reasonable opportunity to respond, and genuinely considered that response before deciding to dismiss.